Heart Failure: Eating a Healthy DietSkip to the navigation

 Why do you need to limit sodium or fluid?

-Limiting sodium can help you feel better and prevent sudden heart failure.
+Limiting sodium may help you feel better and prevent sudden heart failure.

 Your doctor will tell you how much sodium you can eat each day.
 You may need to limit sodium to less than 2,000 mg each day.